Prospect for precision quantum logic spectroscopy of vibrational overtone transitions in molecular oxygen ions: Preparation of the two-ion crystal

 First, the logic ion is loaded.
 Here, we consider well-developed logic ion species such as $^{25}$Mg$^+$ or $^{40}$Ca$^+$ due to the convenient charge-to-mass ratio with respect to \osix.
 Lamb-Dicke Parameters and trapping frequencies for both combinations and convenient trap parameters are listed in table~\ref{tab:LambDickeParameter}.
 Both logic ion species can be loaded via pulsed laser ablation loading, followed by resonant photo-ionization in the center of a linear Paul trap~\cite{hendricks_all-optical_2007,chen_ticking_2017,sheridan_all-optical_2011,hannig_towards_2019}.
 This process typically takes on the order of a few seconds.
 Afterwards, the \osix~ion is loaded from a supersonic molecular beam~\cite{heip_ionization_2019} of neutral molecular oxygen.
 The molecules in the beam are ionized in the trapping region by a 2+1 REMPI~(resonance enhanced multi-photon ionization) process using a pulsed UV Laser at around $\unit[300]{nm}$.
 The resonant two-photon transition involved in the ionization process and the good Frank-Condon overlap between the excited Rydberg state and the ionic state allows to select the vibrational state of the molecular ion and restrict the number of possibly occupied angular momentum states~\cite{sur_optical_1985,dochain_production_2015,carollo_two-photon_2018}.

-The investigation of state-selective ionization for oxygen from a cold supersonic beam is ongoing research in our group.
 State-selective ionization of molecules~\cite{gardner_multi-photon_2019} and subsequent loading into an ion trap~\cite{tong_sympathetic_2010,tong_collisional_2011} has already successfully been demonstrated for nitrogen molecules.
-There, the final rotational state distribution was verified with light induced charge transfer~(LICT).
+There, the final rotational state distribution was verified with light-induced charge transfer~(LICT).

 To verify successful state-selective ionization, the next step in the initialization procedure is a non-destructive measurement of the $J$ state as described in subsection~\ref{sec:detection}.
 Depending on the outcome of the state detection, the two-ion crystal is either dumped and the loading sequence starts again, or the experimental sequence proceeds with quantum logic-assisted Zeeman state pumping as described in the following section.